ncatlab/nlab-content/pages/1055.md

 ### Pronunciation

 The French pronunciation of "étalé" is three syllables; that of "étale" is two syllables, with the final "e" silent.
+Many English-speaking mathematicians follow the respective French pronunciations; see for example [this nForum thread](https://nforum.ncatlab.org/discussion/11283/etale-space/?Focus=84522#Comment_84522).

-When speaking English, however, [[Grothendieck]] himself pronounced both forms alike, with the two-syllable pronunciation of French "étale", even when writing "étalé".
+Others use the two-syllable pronunciation (corresponding to French "étale") for both written forms "étale" and "étalé".
+This group included [[Grothendieck]] himself, when speaking English.
 (See [[Colin McLarty#McLarty18|McLarty18]], from 4:45 to 6:05 and particularly [at 5:26](https://www.youtube.com/watch?v=5AR55ZsHmKI&t=326s).)

 ### Poem